Search over 4 Maltalier dogs across Australia

 Origins

 The Maltalier is a relatively recent crossbreed and was intentionally created by crossing the Cavalier King Charles Spaniel with the Maltese to combine the best traits of both parent breeds.
-To better understand the history of the Maltalier, it is essential to explore the background of its parent breeds.

 The Cavalier King Charles Spaniel is a toy breed with a rich history dating back centuries.
 This breed is named after King Charles II of England, who was a great admirer of these dogs during the 17th century.
-The breed has its origins in the small spaniels that were popular in Europe, particularly among royalty and nobility.
-These dogs were initially bred for companionship and to serve as lap warmers for their noble owners.

 On the other hand, the Maltese is an ancient toy breed originating from the island of Malta in the Mediterranean.
 This breed has been known for over 2,000 years, with its ancestors dating back to the time of the ancient Egyptians, Greeks, and Romans.
-The Maltese has always been a companion breed, cherished for its small size, gentle temperament and luxurious coat.

 The Maltalier, as a crossbreed, is not recognized by many major kennel clubs.
 Today, the Maltalier is a popular choice among dog lovers seeking a friendly and affectionate companion, particularly for those living in smaller homes or apartments.